 Some important facts about Golgi bodies:

-- In animal cells, Golgi bodies are present around the nucleus and 3 to 7 in numbers.
+- In animal cells, Golgi bodies are present around the nucleus and are 3 to 7 in number.

 - In-plant cells, are many in number and present scattered throughout the cell termed dictyosomes.

 - Golgi bodies consist of many flat, disc-shaped sacs called cisternae which play a significant role as it modifies and packs proteins and polysaccharides

 - As Golgi bodies package proteins into membrane-bound vesicles inside the cell then the vesicles are transported to their recognized sites.

 - The Golgi apparatus is the most important site for the formation of glycoproteins and glycolipids

 The Ribosomes are spherical in shape and do not have membranes.
 Ribosomes are involved in the synthesis of proteins in the cell.

 - The ribosomes are spherical in shape and about 150 – 250 Å in diameter,